JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 - [ ] Get mentorship and feedback on my current work

-Status: Ongoing.
+Status:UPDATE: Never really got deep feedback, which is okay!
+Ongoing.
 Intended for projects later.
 However,

 - [x] see how others balance their commitment to open with friends and family

 Status: Uncompleted.
 However, I realized something that would matter to me is having them enrolled in what I do and getting it.

-- [ ] understand what stops people being leaders and how we can remove those barriers
+- [x] understand what stops people being leaders and how we can remove those barriers

-Status: Saw lots of people struggle to deal with integrity, and the deepest concepts of leadership.
+Status: UPDATE: Have more ideas, and have made progress, but haven't cracked it.
+Saw lots of people struggle to deal with integrity, and the deepest concepts of leadership.

 However, during the workshop I added some: